byuccl/bfasst/README.md

   --flow_arguments FLOW_ARGUMENTS     Arguments to pass to the flow, as python dict (e.g. "{'num_runs': 10}" for error_injection flow)
 ```

+This method of running is not preferred, and is largely for debugging purposes.
+It cannot run post_execution steps that are used to clean up the build directory after ninja is run in cases such as error injection.

 For additional information about creating your own flows using ninja and chevron, see [the project structure page](project_structure.md).